Audio Lessons are one of Duolingo’s newest and most intriguing features, focussing specifically on improving your conversation skills.

 For instance, if you’re visiting a French-speaking country on holiday, it would be cool to have quick and easy access to the vocabulary and phrases from the Travel pack.

-One of my favourite Plus features is the Pronunciation Review.
-It allows you to listen back to your recordings and see where you need to improve.
+Back in the day, one of my favourite paid features was Pronunciation Review.
+Basically it allowed you to listen back to your recordings so you could see where you needed to improve.

-I think this would be a perfect fit for Audio Lessons.
-While it might disrupt the flow of the lesson, and would probably require you to pick up your device, it would be helpful to at least have the option to listen back to our recordings.
+Anyway.
+Something like this would be a perfect fit for Audio Lessons.
+While it might disrupt the flow of the lesson, and would probably require you to pick up your device, it would be helpful to at least have the option to listen back to recordings.
 That way we could fine-tune our pronunciation.